hongtaiwang/Switch-Edge-Diagnostics-CAT9K/README.md

  - Should set username, password and vty tunnel for the switch before using this tool
  - Enter hostaddr, username, password, enable password (if any) respectively.
 Then click refresh.
  - Network topo will be stored as a .png file and the log as LogInfo.txt in the same dir.
- - The green button means no err, and the red ones means issue exists.
+ - For app-hosting info, green button means no err, and the red ones means issue exists.
 Click on the red button, then the program will fix the issue by itself.
+ - Click on Diagnostic -> interface, then could get running status of all interfaces.
+Click on the button could get information for specific fields(input queue overflow, output queue overflow, input errors, output errors, collsions, and pd info)
+ - For interface info, green button means no err, orange means not applicable(interface not up or no pd plugged-in) and the red ones means issue exists.
+Could fix the insufficient power inssue by clicking on the red pd button.

 ## Part 1. network topo GUI
 Telnet to target switch and generate the network topo image automatically.
 When dynamic showing graph, blue lines mean link-up during time interval and res lines mean link-down.